topazproject/topaz/README.rst

 RPython VM toolchain.
 Its goals are simplicity of implementation and performance.

-You'll need to have a fell dependencies installed.
+You'll need to have a few dependencies installed.
 You can get them with ``pip install -r requirements.txt``.
 Finally make sure you have a recent checkout of `PyPy`_ and have it on your ``PYTHONPATH``.